 Surely, this is a given.
 But almost half of all customer calls are missed.
 That’s partly because 40% of business calls happen outside of business hours.

 Short of keeping your receptionists in the office overnight (not advised), there’s no way to ensure every customer call is answered.
-But with an out-of-hours answering service, your customers receive an answer whenever they call.
+But with an out-after-hours answering service, your customers receive an answer whenever they call.
 Try a live call handling team to give your callers an on-brand experience and give your receptionists the night off!

 With your call-handling skills on-point, at least next time you feel your ears burning, you’ll know it’s good news.